 What Alignment Should I Get?

-Something I hear often from newer track drivers, “what alignment should I get?”
+Something I often hear from newer track drivers, “what alignment should I get?”
 I did the same when I started.
 There is no perfect alignment you can plug-and-play.
 Ask 10 people and you’ll get 10 different alignment sets.
 That’s because the settings depend on your car’s height, suspension, driving style, type of driving, and on and on.
 I used what Flyin Miata suggested when I started.
-That will get you further down the road but at some point, you have to be able to determine the best alignment for your car, tires, setup, and driving style.
+That will get you further down the road, but at some point, you have to be able to determine the best alignment for your car, tires, setup, and driving style.
 That takes time and tweaking.

 The Settings